nicholasdille/container-slides/080_ci_cd/scripting/alternatives.md

 ### Wrap in `Dockerfile`

-Manage the runtime environment
+Manages the runtime environment

-Create shippable unit
+Creates shippable unit

 Intermediate step before switching to another language

+### When to switch

+- Portability

 ---